Pushing Tin: Plot

 Nick "The Zone" Falzone and his fellow air traffic controllers at the New York TRACON pride themselves on their ability to handle the intense stress of being a controller for one of the busiest airspaces in the country, even boasting of the 50% drop-out rate for new additions to staff unable to cope with the pressure.
 The group is joined by the quiet and confident Russell Bell, a veteran of TRACONs in the Western US.

 Russell quickly proves to be exceptionally capable of handling the increased workload using unorthodox and risky methods.
-Nick feels challenged by the new controller's ability to out-perform him at seemingly every task.
-He warns his supervisor Bell is a loose cannon, especially after discovering that Russell once stood on a runway to allow himself to be violently propelled by a landing commercial airliner's jetwash.
+Nick feels challenged by the new controller's ability to outperform him at seemingly every task.
+He warns his supervisor Russell is a loose cannon, especially after discovering that Russell once stood on a runway to allow himself to be violently propelled by a landing commercial airliner's wake turbulence.

 At a supermarket, Nick encounters Russell's despondent young wife Mary, who is sobbing over a grocery cart full of alcohol.
 In consoling her, he ends up at the Bells' house, where they cheat on their respective spouses.
-Several days later, Mary informs Nick that she immediately told Russell about the affair, and that the confession has actually improved their marriage.
+Several days later, Mary informs Nick that she immediately told Russell about their one-night stand and that the confession has actually improved their marriage.

-Fearing retaliation, Nick confronts Russell at work, and is confused and surprised by his even-tempered response to the situation.
+Fearing retaliation, Nick confronts Russell at work and is confused and surprised by his even-tempered response to the situation.
 Meanwhile, Nick's wife, Connie seems to become more and more intrigued by Russell, and Nick becomes increasingly paranoid that he will eventually seek revenge by having sex with her.

 While out of town for his father-in-law's funeral, Nick can't bring himself to lie when a grieving Connie challenges him to say that he has never cheated on her.
 As their flight home approaches New York, she sarcastically boasts that she slept with Russell.
 The plane then makes an odd turn, and he believes Russell is harassing him, or possibly going insane, purposely directing the plane into a dangerous storm.